akdeaso/jlpt-word-generator/README.md

 To install and run this application locally, follow these steps:

 1. Clone this repository using `git clone https://github.com/akdeaso/jlpt-word-generator.git`.
-2. Navigate to the project directory using `cd japanese-vocabulary-app`.
+2. Navigate to the project directory using `cd jlpt-word-generator`.
 3. Install dependencies using `npm install`.
 4. Start the application using `npm run dev`.
 5. Open your web browser and navigate to `http://localhost:5173` to view the application.